eevb/Base64/README.md

 # Base64-website
-This website decodes base64 tring in the url after the token query
+This website decodes base64 string in the url after the query "token"